Meizu M9: Battery life

 The battery life span of the Meizu M9 is comparable to that of most modern smartphones.
 When fully charged, it can last up to a day with normal usage, and it can last up to two days with minimal usage.
 There is speculation that the Android 2.3 update will improve the Meizu M9's battery life.

 With the Android 2.3 beta firmware, battery life can last up to two days with normal usage and three days with minimal usage.
 These durations are expected to be higher for the final firmware version.

 Marketability

-Unless one is in China, getting access to the Meizu M9 can prove to be quite an arduous task.
-The best way to purchase one of these phones is to get it from an online seller; the downside to this is that a warranty is not available and the sellers may be unreliable.
+The best way to purchase this phone is to get it from an online seller in China, with the downside to this being that a warranty is not always available and that the sellers may be unreliable.

 The Meizu M9 was reported to have already hit its total sales target for 2011 in the first quarter.
 Consequently, the CEO Jack Wong refused to reduce the price of the phone.
 Its success could be as a result of low project target sales or unexpected popularity of the product.
 This phone is highly popular in China, and is starting to gain worldwide attention.